catalyst-cloud/catalystcloud-docs/source/getting-started/additional-information.rst

 Project isolation
 =================

-While projects are inherently secure, it is considered better to use multiple projects where it's feasible to do so.
+As mentioned previously, there is a level of isolation between projects which creates a layer of security for your resources, by restricting access to  only those with access to your project.

+Additionally, project isolation is important if you are working with multiple environments within your company.
 For example, it is sensible and useful to separate production workloads from development and testing environments, if only to help mitigate the possibility of human error impacting your business.